 Sam sat back, a sigh heavy as he exhaled and awkwardly pushed his own door open, finding his brother already packed and ready with an exasperated impatience.

 "Dean, we're not ready for this..."
-Sam said, treading carefully next to his big brother, hands out flat in peace.
+Sam said, treading carefully next to his big brother, hands tucked at his sides.

 "What?
-Too wreckless for you?
+Too reckless for you?
 You worried about getting a splinter Sammy?"
 Dean smirked, though it was a shade darker than his normal cocky arrogance.

 Dean pulled the glock from his side and roughly threw it at Sam, ignoring the hurt look shining in his baby brothers eyes.